-- Playing video games or using the computer to entertain or educate.
+- Playing video games, like Betend, or using the computer to entertain or educate.

 For example, if the person previously loved playing a musical instrument but cannot do so now, he or she might enjoying listening to the type of music they always liked, or benefit from music therapy, where therapists or musicians help participants to celebrate music.
 Check out the latest Exipure reviews.

 - Engaging in supervised games or projects at adult day centers